-Whether as a special topic course on campus, a study abroad experience, or an independent study, this course will use readings, lectures, group activities, travel and hands-on experiences that will move the student along a journey that views subject matter from a global perspective.
+Whether as a special topic course on campus, an experience abroad, or an independent study, this course will use readings, lectures, group activities, travel and hands-on experiences that will move the student along a journey that views subject matter from a global perspective.
 Thus stated, the course seeks to enable a student to develop a better understanding of various areas of study, e.g. culture, identity, language, economics, communication, as seen through a global prism.